Interview with Chef & Author Alain Braux

 It says in your book that you are a nutritherapist .
 I have heard of nutritionists but what is a nutritherapist ?
 Can you explain the difference?

 Nutritherapist is a European term – used mainly in England, Scotland and Ireland - describing people like me that use food and food only as a healing medium.
 I do not work with supplements unless they are from a food source.
 Typically, nutritionists work with supplements and herbs.
 Some of them work with food, but very few.
 “Let food be thy medicine, and thy medicine be thy food” is an adage I firmly believe in.

 Healthy French Cuisine for Less Than $10 a Day

-Let’s talk about your book Healthy French Cuisine for Less Than $10 A Day.
-I’m sure I’m not the only one who is a little surprised to read that you can prepare and serve delicious French food that is not only good for you but for less than $10 a day.
+Let's discuss your book Healthy French Cuisine for Less Than $10 A Day.
+I'm sure I'm not the only one who is a little surprised to read that you can prepare and serve delicious French food that is not only good for you but for less than $10 a day.
 How is this possible?

 It came out of a self-imposed challenge (I told you, I like challenges).
 A few of my private clients complained that it was too expensive to eat healthy food.
 So I set out to prove them it was possible.
 You will notice that, in the book, all recipes are costed out per serving and I offer seasonal weekly menus that come out to be less than $10/day at the end of the week.

 It’s all about how you shop, where you shop, when you shop.
 I also offer practical tips and tricks and tasty yet reasonably-priced recipes.
 Don’t expect filet mignon on that budget but you will still be able to eat meat, just not as often.
 I even give you a few tips on how to grow your own garden.
 You get a complete shopping guide according to season and guidance on what to buy, quality and quantity.